dy/emmy/README.md

 ](https://ci.testling.com/dfcreative/emmy)
 -->

 Emmy is an event emitter for lightweight components and jquery plugins.

-1. It emits events for any object: plain object, html element, jQuery set, Backbone model, [color](https://github.com/dfcreative/color) etc.

-2. Emmy first tries to use target event system, and only then own events.
+It emits events for any object: plain object, html element, jQuery set, Backbone model, [color](https://github.com/dfcreative/color) etc. Emmy first tries to use target event system, and only then own events.

-3. Emmy is [fully compliant](test/compliance.js) with component-emitter, so take your time and replace your deps with _Emmy_.
+Emmy is [fully compliant](test/compliance.js) with component-emitter, so take your time and replace your deps with _Emmy_.
 On the other hand, you can replace emmy with component-emitter, which is unfortunate.

-4. It works both in browser and _io_, former _node_.

-5. [Browser-version of emmy](emmy.js) is only __1.07kb__ minified & gzipped (just imagine: closure compiler with _advanded optimizations_).

-6. Any method can be required selectively as `require('emmy/<method>');`, so you can reduce build size even more.
+It works both in browser and _io_, former _node_.
+[Browser-version of emmy](emmy.js) is only __1.07kb__ minified & gzipped (just imagine: closure compiler with _advanded optimizations_).
+Besides, any method can be required selectively as `require('emmy/<method>');`, so you can reduce build size even more.

-7. Last but not least, it is **asbestos-free**.
+Last but not least, it is **asbestos-free**.

 ###### [Test it](https://cdn.rawgit.com/dfcreative/emmy/master/test/index.html), [feel it](jsfiddle).